What is the Minimum Required Licenses?

 Downstream Replica

 The other software update points on the site are configured as downstream replicas of the first software update point.
-Each downstream replica server requires a ‘Downstream’ license.
+Each downstream replica server requires a ‘Downstream’ licence.